s-vishnoi/chicago-bikeability-map/README.md

 Ph.D. candidate in Physics @ Northwestern University

 [LinkedIn](https://www.linkedin.com/in/samvardhan-vishnoi) • [Medium](https://medium.com/@s-vishnoi) • [Portfolio](https://www.vishnoi.site)

-## Credits
-I'd like to thank Ted Whalen (@tewhalen) for the initial draft of the Chicago cartogram grid.

 ## License
 This project is open-source and free to use under the [MIT License](LICENSE).